cossacklabs/product-docs/acra/guides/advanced-integrations/django-acra-tutorials/django-acra-step-by-step-tutorial.md

   currently carried out with the help of poison records in the database, which would never have been called up - except for an event of a hack/breach.
 In the future, more intrusion detection features besides poison records are planned.

-If it is explicitly stated that the output for Zone ID must precede the AcraStruct, Acra Server will search for certain strings called [Zone IDs (“Zones”)](/acra/security-controls/zones/) when analysing the database output stream.
+If it is explicitly stated that the output for Zone ID must precede the AcraStruct, AcraServer will search for certain strings called [Zone IDs (“Zones”)](/acra/security-controls/zones/) when analysing the database output stream.
 Zones let Acra know that within this record a private key corresponding to the Zone ID should be used for the actual decryption of AcraStructs.